Frequently Asked Questions FAQ

 As there are few clouds, the daily levels of direct sunlight are very high.
 This increases the efficiency of the vine metabolism, leading to maximum photosynthesis and maturity.
 Nights at the highest levels are quite cold, allowing the vines to keep their acidity whilst still creating the sugars needed for maturation.
 A steady breeze keeps the grapes clean and healthy.
 Rocky soils, which are found on the tops of the hills and slopes, help to drain excess moisture, thereby forcing the vines to dig deep and work hard to find the nutrients and minerals they need.
 This naturally limits the performance of the vines and increases the complexity of the fruit.

-6what health benefits have the wines created from vines planted at high altitude?
+6What health benefits have the wines created from vines planted at high altitude?

 The grapes from mountain vineyards have greater exposure to ultraviolet light and therefore have higher levels of Resveratrol and Procyanidin.
-These are important antioxidants found in grape skins that have antiviral, neuroprotective, anti-aging and anti-inflammatory effects./br> CARA NORD viticulture creates grapes with a high content of polyphenols that help in controlling heart disease.
+These are important antioxidants found in grape skins that have antiviral, neuroprotective, anti-aging and anti-inflammatory effects./br>

-7how is the quality of the wine affected by the vines that grow at higher elevations?
+7How is the quality of the wine affected by the vines that grow at higher elevations?

 The mountain slopes with poor slate soils that are full of rocks have a significant impact on the vineyards, producing fruit with higher minerality and natural acidity when compared with grapes from vines at lower altitudes.
 High acidity in the fruit creates wine with a low pH, resulting in the production of high quality wine, with intense concentration, body and flavour.
 These wines are particularly suitable for long aging.